gojun077/IBM-Data-Analysis-w-Python/week1-importing-datasets/README-week1.md

 [10 rows x 26 columns]
 ```

+You can also use `df.columns` to list the name of each column.

+### Filter out missing values from Data Frame

 The `?` symbols above denote missing values.
 In `numpy` there is a *Not a
 Number* type object denoted by `np.NaN`.
 Replace all occurrences of `?`
 with `np.NaN` using `df.replace('?', np.NaN)`, and drop missing